 This colorful set will add some extra color to the kitchen, making dinner prep a little more interesting and is a great way to get the youngsters to want to join in as well (never too soon to get the kids involved).

-It has the usual food-grade silicone coating that is BPA free and heat resistant up to 480 degrees Fahrenheit.
-In the set you get; two tongs, two turners, two basting brushes, a whisk, and two spoons.
+It has the usual food-grade silicone coating that is BPA free and heat resistant up to 446 degrees Fahrenheit.
+The set includes: tongs, three spatulas, a basting brushes, a whisk, and a spaghetti server.

-The downside to this set (though it isn’t much of a downside at all) is that is has the companies name branded in huge bold letters on the handless.
+The downside to this set (though it isn’t much of a downside at all) is that is has the companies name branded in big letters on the canister.
 That aside this is an excellent set, for the price its listed at.

 StarPack Ultra Flexible